Elin310/VO2max/README.md

 3D printing files are within the `design` folder, Ulrich Rissel's design files to use a larger venturi diameter with CO2 sensor holder in `design/CO2_upgrade`

-## Usage - Zwift & Strava
-* Enable bluetooth on your phone
-* Go to "Record" function at bottom of screen on unit, and press it
-* Look for the Heart icon at the bottom, and push that to bring up the bluetooth pairing screen to find the unit

 ## Usage - App
 * Turn on device
 * Add your weight (kg or lbs?)